Glossary

 Bowsprit: n., a pole extending forward from a sailing vessel's prow

-Brig: n., a two-masted sailing ship
+Brig: n., a two-masted sailing vessel with square sails on both masts

 Brigand: n., a robber or bandit